-This is a great exercise for focusing the mind and finding a way to write about experiences that might be difficult to address.
-As you can see from the notes above the initial list of does not have to be particularly inventive or original.
+This is a great exercise for focusing the mind and writing about experiences that might be difficult to address.
+As you can see from the notes above, the initial list of does not have to be particularly creative or original.
 The words may or may not end up in the final poem but can help to pinpoint the one concise thing you want to say about the subject you’re writing about.

 As always, submissions are encouraged.
 Please send you poems here to be featured on the blog or podcast.